ericabooth/ercotapi-stata-public/README.md

 authentication takes two separate credentials.
 Date filters are rejected unless you send them in a shape the error message never names.
 Reports keep only a few weeks of history on the endpoint you would naturally query, and a request for anything older comes back empty with no error at all.
-Each of those cost us an afternoon; this package handles all three so they cost you nothing.

 `ercotapi` is not affiliated with or endorsed by ERCOT.
 It reads a public API under your own registered account.